ChrstphrHll/npc_gen/students/Yan Sorsasta.md

 year: 2
 guild: Burk
 partyID: 93
+tags:
+- Dwarf
+- Barbarian
+- Diplomacy
+- 2nd
+- Burk
 ---
 # Yan Sorsasta
 ---
 ### Description
 - 2nd year Dwarf Barbarian in Burk
-- wavy auburn hair that's loose around the shoulders, Amber eyes, and Pale skin
+- wavy auburn hair that's loose around the shoulders, Brown eyes, and Pale skin
 - Is Adventurous and Pretentious, and has Reciprocity as their ideal

 ### Organizations